restatedev/examples/python/end-to-end-applications/rag-ingestion/README.md

 # RAG Ingestion Workflow with Restate's Python SDK

 This repository contains a complete example of how to ingest documents to be used later for RAG.
-Upload a file to an S3 bucket (minio in this demo) and see it appear in a vector database.
+Upload a file to an S3 bucket (MinIO in this demo) and see it appear in a vector database.

 This demo:
 * Shows how to use Restate as a reliable and resilient recipient of webhook events